 Wenatchee River Institute Environmental Learning Center

-Located just downstream from the confluence of the Wenatchee and Icicle Rivers, the nine-acre Barn Beach Reserve, owned and operated by the Wenatchee River Institute, is located in a spectacular setting that features accessible walking trails with panoramic views of the Wenatchee River and the Stuart Range.
+Located just downstream from the confluence of the Wenatchee and Icicle Rivers, the 13-acre Barn Beach Reserve, owned and operated by the Wenatchee River Institute, is located in a spectacular setting that features accessible walking trails with panoramic views of the Wenatchee River and the Stuart Range.

 Visitors are always welcome.
 We are just a short walk from downtown Leavenworth, and a world away from the hustle and bustle of Front Street.
 Our property and neighboring Enchantment Park protect over 50 acres of diverse habitats ranging from Ponderosa pine forest to riparian habitats.

 Four eBird hotspots exist on our property.
 Take a walk around, write down the birds you see, and upload to the site to contribute to the community science project.